Hendrikjen/pedigree_programme/README.md

 - after downloading the source code, open the command line and navigate within the terminal into the folder _pedigree_programme/source/_
   - you can use `ls` to check if you are in the correct folder and if all the necessary files were downloaded: multiple headerfiles (.h), the respective source code files (.cpp), _main.cpp_ and the makefile _makefile_pedigree_programme_
 - run in the command line `make -f makefile_pedigree_programme`
+  - this program is written using C++17 features and relies on the C++ Standard Library, which is typically included within the C++ compiler.
+Therefore, no additional library installations are necessary.
+However, please ensure that your compiler supports C++17 standards.
   - if you have trouble with make on windows:_'make' is not recognized as an internal or external command, operable programme or batch file._
     - either download [Cygwin](https://www.cygwin.com/install.html), use the setup exe to install _make_ and _gcc/g++_, move the programme folder to Cygwin and run the command in the Cygwin Terminal
     <!-- Cygwin Setup Installation Tutorial Youtube by C Plus+: https://www.youtube.com/watch?v=2ypfJZ6YuVo -->